-If you have over $100,000 in student loan debt, there are several strategies you can implement to pay it off quickly and without giving up decades of your life to debt.
+If you have over $100K of student loan debt, there are several strategies you can use to pay it off quickly or strategically.

 I know the feeling of this level of debt all too well.
-Together, my husband and I have nearly $400,000 in student loan debt from graduate school and medical school.
-And my husband’s not even done with medical school yet (or adding student loans to that total)!
+Together, my husband and I have nearly $400,000 in student loans from graduate school and medical school.
+And my husband’s not even done with medical school yet — or finished adding student loans to that total.

-Because he’ll be a physician in a few months, he will be well on his way to earning a high income.
+Because he’ll be a physician in a few months, he’s on his way to earning a high income.
 However, that doesn’t diminish the student loan burden we both feel.
-So we’ll be trying a combination of things to eliminate this debt entirely.
+So we’ll be trying a combination of things to eliminate this debt.